kishek2000/explorimal/README.md

 * Deren Sozer
 * Adi Kishore
 * William Shen
+* William Lee

-## Phase 1 - Planning
+## Sprint 1
-In our current phase, we have started to understand more about our stakeholders and the perspectives they may have on our system.
-We have also looked into the cosntraints and opportunities of the project, and also uncertainties that we have to answer as we continue into our persona development and elicitation of requirements.
+In our first sprint, we have undergone a fast-tracked scrum inspired beginning with research, first elicitation of requirements, abstraction of ideas and then finally the formation of a high-fidelity prototype in Figma.

+## Sprint 2